13 Tenents for Living Financially Independent

 There are no guarantees in life, even if you make all the right decisions.
 The future is never predictable.
 You can, however, increase your chances of living financially independent by adhering to the above tenets and by sharing the same lessons with your children.

 The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
 Any opinions are those of Richard Hendry and not necessary those of RJFS or Raymond James.
 You should discuss any tax or legal matters with the appropriate professional.
 Prior to making any investment decision, please consult with your financial advisor about your individual situation.
 Investing involves risk and investors may incur a profit or loss.
 Investments mentioned may not be suitable for all investors.
 Dividends are not guaranteed and must be authorized by the companies board of directors.
-Investors should carefully consider the investment objectives, risks, charges and expenses associated with 529 plans before investing.
-This and other information about 529 plans is available in the issuer's official statement and should be read carefully before investing.
-Investors should consult a tax advisor about any state tax consequences of an investment in a 529 plan.
+As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
+There is also a risk that these plans may lose money or not perform well enough to cover college costs as anticipated.
+Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
+The tax implications can vary significantly from state to state.
 Long Term Care insurance policies have exclusions and/or limitations.
 The cost and availability of Long Term Care insurance depends on factors such as age, health, and the type and amount of insurance purchased.
 As with most financial decisions, there are expenses associated with the purchase of Long Term Care insurance.
 Guarantees are based on the claims paying ability of the insurance company.